sefinek/geoip-lite2/README.md

 This largely depends on disk load.
 It can take as little as 200 ms on a lightly loaded disk.
 This is a one-time cost.

 ### Memory usage
-A quick test shows that the library uses around 100 MB of RAM per process.
+The library uses approximately 180–230 MB of RAM per process, depending on the database version and environment.

 ```js
 require('geoip-lite2');